Writing is hard.

 But Correctica helps you get part way there.
 All you need to do is send your doc to their email address, and a few minutes later, poof you’ve got all your errors highlighted.
 Use it the first ten times for free, or you can pay $30 a year for unlimited checks.

 Ok, so we’ve got the tools we can write stuff in, and we’ve got the tools to check the writing you do come up with.
-Now, we come to the hardest part.
-The actual writing bit.
-Yea, I know.
+Now, we come to the hardest part…writing stuff that makes sense.

 Lots of people need help getting motivated to write.
 This is especially true if you don’t have a pile of brilliant ideas or topics to cover, or if you want to start exploring creative writing and storytelling.